Smallsword Symposium

 Enjoy some good natured fencing and duels with your fellow participants.
 There may even be some fun fencing games to end the event…

 Alas, all good things come to an end (until next year of course)!
 Enjoy a final evening of festivities to wrap up the event in style.
-We’ll confirm a location soon.
+This is an informal, ad-hoc activity (no specific venue is planned).
+Participants can decide on the day what they’d like to do and where everyone will meet.

 Location